 Carrick Hill Story Book Trail

-The Children’s Story Book Trail takes you on a fun journey for about half a kilometre through the grounds and gardens of Carrick Hill Estate with plenty to explore and discover.
+Carrick Hill is an elegant English manor-style house built in 1939 surrounded by beautiful sprawling gardens.
+The Carrick Hill Story Book Trail takes you on a fun journey for about half a kilometre through the beautiful grounds and gardens of Carrick Hill Estate with plenty to explore and discover.

-You can pick up the Carrick Hill Story Book Trail guide from the front desk of the house or download it here (please note that the coming events page on this pdf is outdated).
+You can pick up the Carrick Hill Story Book Trail Guide from the front desk of the house.

 You can experience and engage with scenes from such classics as The Hobbit, The Secret Garden, Charlotte’s Web, Jungle Book, Harry Potter and our favourite, The Magic Faraway Tree.